cryptozoic-io/Dandelion-Network/readme.md

 |  | G | M | P.N |
 | 20 VCC | 0 | 20VCC \* 60% = 12 VCC | P:20VCC \* 40%\*50% = 4 VCC.N:20VCC \* 40%\*50% = 4 VCC |

-Note:O gets no reward.because C is in the forward relationship of M not backward.
+Note:O gets no reward.because of that O is in the forward relationship of M not backward.

 The explorer-target's net \(\(the origin net of E\) rewards are